 Not only have we renamed the entity from SYSPLANDEP to the more easily understood name, PLAN_DEPENDENCY, but we have also renamed each of the columns.
-Isn't it much easier to understand PLAN_NAME than DNAME, or OBJECT_CREATOR than BCREATOR?
+Isn't it much more easy to understand that PLAN_NAME than DNAME, or OBJECT_CREATOR than BCREATOR?
 Views can be created on each of the DB2 Catalog tables in this manner so that your programmers will be better able to determine which columns contain the information that they require.
-Additionally, if other tables exist with clumsy table and/or column names, views can provide an elegant solution to renaming without having to drop and recreate anything.
+Additionally, if other tables exist with clumsy table and/or column names, views can provide an elegant solution to renaming without having to drop and recreate anything!